ERBringHorvath/SeqForge/README.md

 `seqforge --help` <br />
 `seqforge --version`

 NOTE: Permissions should automatically be applied during installation.
-If you get a `permission denied` message when running `seqforge` <br />
-permissions may need to be changed manually.
+If you get a `permission denied` message when running `seqforge` permissions may need to be changed manually.
 To do this, you can use the following command:

 `chmod +x /path/to/seqforge/bin/seqforge`